 The decision to report is personal and complicated.
 There is no right or wrong response to the experience of interpersonal violence.
 VAV provides options and information so that survivors can make informed decisions that are right for them.

-Confidential staff are University staff members who can provide private and confidential support regarding an incident of interpersonal violence without making a report to the Title IX Office.
+Confidential staff are University staff members who can provide confidential support regarding an incident of interpersonal violence without making a report to the Title IX Office.

 University employees who provide confidential support include: